laminas-api-tools/documentation/auth/advanced.md

 Authentication is provided via the `Laminas\Authentication` component, authorization via the `Laminas\Permissions` components, and MVC bindings are provided via the [api-tools-mvc-auth](https://github.com/laminas-api-tools/api-tools-mvc-auth) module.
-This module's purpose is to deliver a generalized solution that adds events, services, and models into the Zend Framework 2 MVC lifecycle that can be utilized to simplify both authentication and authorization.
+This module's purpose is to deliver a generalized solution that adds events, services, and models into the Laminas MVC lifecycle that can be utilized to simplify both authentication and authorization.

 ## Events